 - Ligamental, connective purposes

 Disc osteophyte complex develops when a series of bone spurs develop on multiple vertebrae, compressing the intervertebral discs and exerting pressure on the nerve roots or even the spinal cord.
 As bone spurs grow around the foramen, they cause foraminal narrowing; a form of spinal stenosis.

 Disc Osteophyte Complex Symptoms

-Disc osteophyte complex symptoms often does not happen initially.
-But as the bone spurs grow and start rubbing on the vertebrae or impinge the nerve roots, you may begin to feel pain and decreased range of motion.
+Symptoms of disc osteophyte complex often do not happen initially.
+As the bone spurs grow and start rubbing on the vertebrae or impinge the nerve roots, you may begin to feel pain and decreased range of motion.
 This neural compression causes symptoms such as localized pain, pain radiating out to the extremities, numbness, tingling or pins-and-needles sensation.
 Although very rare, disc osteophyte complex has caused paralysis.

 Disc osteophytes can cause different symptoms according to their location.
 For example, cervical osteophytes, meaning bone spurs in the neck area can cause:

 - Radiating pain in arms and shoulders

 - Numbness and tingling in one or both arms

 Thoracic osteophytes or mid-back bone spurs might be rare, but they still occur.
 Thoracic bone spur symptoms might manifest in seemingly unrelated areas of the body, but most patients experience: